NatashaKamami/Machine-Learning-1/Credit_Risk_Modelling/README.md

 ## Methodology
 ### 1. Data Cleaning
+- **Renaming Columns** - Columns were renamed for easy readability and understanding of the data.
-- **Handling Missing Values** - Missing values in each column were filled them with appropriate values (e.g., mean, median, or mode).
+- **Handling Missing Values** - Missing values were filled them with appropriate values (e.g., mean, median, or mode) amd columns with missing values amounting to 60% of the data were dropped.
+Furthermore, records that had missing values in more than one column where the columns semmed correlated were also dropped since the missingness of these values was not completely random.
 - **Dropping Unnecessary Columns** - Some columns that were irrelevant for analysis were removed from the dataset.
-- **Data Type Conversions** - Columns with wrong data types were converted into appropriate data types (e.g., categorical to numerical) to ensure consistency in analysis.
-- **Renaming Columns** - Columns were renamed for easy readability and understanding of the data.

 ### 2. Exploratory Data Analysis (EDA)
 Basic exploratory data analysis was conducted to get an overview of the data,visualize key trends and distributions in the data, as well as identify relationships between the features in the dataset.